Western Lowland Gorilla

 Location: Ape Exhibits

-HabitatThe western lowland gorilla inhabits lowland tropical rainforests.
+HabitatThe western lowland gorilla inhabits lowland tropical forests and swamp forests.

-ReproductionThere is no evidence of a breeding season, and females give birth once every 3½ to 4½ years unless the infant dies.
+ReproductionThere is no evidence of a breeding season for western lowland gorillas, and females give birth once every 3½ to 4½ years unless the infant dies.
 The estrous cycle lasts 26 days, with estrus being 1 to 3 days.
 Physiologic sexual maturity is 8 years for females and 10 for males, although breeding does not usually occur until 10 in females and 15 in males.
-During a lifetime a female usually only gives birth to 2 or 3 surviving infants.
-Mortality during the first year of life is 42%, as opposed to 5% in adults.
-A single young is born, weighing about 4 pounds.
-The infant is completely dependent on the mother for food and protection.
+Females will often give birth to only 2-3 offspring in her lifetime.

 - Gorilla, Western Lowland - Animal Fact Sheet